buttermilk

 • The critical factors of a buttermilk replacement, whether or not dairy-primarily based totally or now no longer, are acidity and a liquid — preferably one comparable in taste and composition to buttermilk.

-Generally, you may blend a small quantity of acid, including lemon juice, with liquid-like dairy milk or soy milk.
-This combination curdles fast and works nicely in recipes that are named buttermilk — even though it could be unsightly to drink on its own.
+Generally, you may blend a small quantity of acid, including lemon juice, with a liquid like dairy or soy milk.
+This combination curdles fast and works nicely in recipes that are named buttermilk—even though it could be unsightly to drink on its own.

 SUMMARY